 We could not have guessed He would have done it this way.

 –And if it were a stable, what was that all about?
-We’re confident that the devil and his hordes, having been at one time residents of heaven, were expecting the Messiah to be born in the wealthiest surroundings possible and to the most prestigious parents available.
+We’re confident that the devil and his hordes, having been at one time residents of heaven in all its glory, were expecting the Messiah to be born in the wealthiest surroundings possible and to the most prestigious parents available.

 Satan was out-guessed too.

 –The shepherds.
 They’re out there in the dead of night “keeping watch over their flock.”
 Who were they, how many were there, what was their understanding of what they saw, and in later years, did they put two and two together and know that “this Jesus” is the One of whom the angel spoke?
 Did Luke get the story from them?